hmartensmeyer/master_final/README.md

 There are some other files in there as well.
 Master_final/Analysis and create figs is for creating the results presented in the thesis.

-The full methodology and comparison between modalities are described in detail in the accompanying master's thesis PDF.
+The full methodology is described in detail in the master's thesis PDF.

 ## Requirements